 Welcome to The Desert Archives

-In contrast to the ‘freebies’, which cobbled together most stories from the Spanish dailies, invariably churning out warmed up translations of previously rehashed news or press releases, CAN expected to source its own stuff – or at the very least, dig a lot deeper with a topical story than the competition to justify appearing in print.
+Just as ‘churnalism’ was starting to become the mainstay of many papers, including the ‘freebies’ which largely copied and pasted stories cobbled together from the Spanish dailies, CAN expected to source its own stuff – or at the very least, dig a lot deeper with a topical story than the competition to justify appearing in print.

 When I became editor in 2007, I didn’t think that this forgotten and economically depressed corner of Spain would draw much attention from the foreign press.